 You Might Also Like : Sleep paralysis causes and treatment

-If a person has vitiligo, the risk that a first-degree family member (parent, child, or sibling) is 5%, or 5 times higher than the general population.
+If a person has vitiligo, the risk that a first-degree family member (parent, child, or sibling) is 5%, or 5 times higher than the general population which means vitiligo is a hereditary disease.
 That seems like a big increase, but even so, that means only about 1 in 20 first-degree relatives of vitiligo patients get vitiligo as well.
 That brings me back to the NPR story – the father in the story says, “I was shocked, because I had asked doctors if any of my kids would have vitiligo, and they said, ‘Probably not, it usually skips a generation.’

-Although The exact cause of vitiligo Remains unknown.
+Although The exact cause of vitiligo Remains unknown the major question here is what causes vitiligo to spread.
 But It is believed to be genetic, which is then triggered by an environmental factor such that an autoimmune disease occurs.
 Another Risk factors include a family history of the condition or other autoimmune diseases, such as hyperthyroidism, alopecia areata, and pernicious anemia.
 A disorder in which your immune system attacks and destroys the melanocytes in the skin Family history (heredity).

 Vitiligo is classified into two main types: The segmental Vitilgo.
 About 11% of cases are segmental, meaning they mostly involve one side of the body; and in these cases, the affected area of the skin does not expand with time.
 It is more noticeable in early age groups, It responds well to topical treatments.
 The non-segmental Vitilgo.
 About 89% cases are non-segmental, meaning they affect both sides; and in these cases, the affected area of the skin typically expands with time.